Luukuton/Ryuuri-tiralab2021/documentation/implementation.md

 - **Simulation steps** or **cycles** (integer, 0 - 10000) for the generation
 - **Seed** for the Random Number Generator (long, can be locked)
     - When set to 0 or unlocked, the seed will be random
-    - Currently using Java's implementation of Random
+    - Java's implementation of Random
 - Traversable dungeon (true or false)
     - Flood fill
 - Algorithm logic version (currently 1 or 2)
 - If there should be outer walls (true or false)

 ### Initialization